How we’re protecting Auckland’s water supply during council pest control operation

 To manage the large area and protect water-supply reservoirs, the operational areas will be divided into two blocks:

-• Cossey and Mangatangi
+• Cosseys and Mangatangi

 • Wairoa and Mangatāwhiri.